ADDISON f & m EnglishFrom an English surname meaning

 Mac Beatha meaning

 "son of life", implying holiness.
-This was the name of an 11th-century Scottish king.
-Shakespeare based his play
+This was the name of an 11th-century Scottish king who came to power after defeating and killing King

-Macbeth loosely on this king's life.
+Macbeth (1606) loosely on this king's life, drawing from the tales related in

-MACK (1) m EnglishFrom a surname that was originally a shortened form of various Gaelic surnames beginning with
+Mack 1 m EnglishFrom a surname, originally a shortened form of various Irish and Scottish surnames beginning with

 Mac or

-Mc (from Gaelic
+Mc (from Irish

 mac meaning "son").
 It is also used as a generic slang term for a man.

-MADDOX m English (Modern)From a Welsh surname meaning
+Maddox m English (Modern)From a Welsh surname meaning

-"son of MADOC".
+"son of Madoc".
 It was brought to public attention when the actress Angelina Jolie gave this name to her adopted son in 2002.

-MADISON f & m EnglishFrom an English surname meaning
+Madison f & m EnglishFrom an English surname meaning

-"son of MAUD".
+"son of Maud".
 It was not commonly used as a feminine name until after the movie

 Splash (1984), in which the main character adopted it as her name after seeing a street sign for Madison Avenue in New York City.
 It was ranked second for girls in the United States by 2001.
 This rise from obscurity to prominence in only 18 years represents an unprecedented 550,000 percent increase in usage.